MNLKuzmin/SkinCancerDetection/README.md

 ## Next Steps

 To improve our model and for a more in-depth study we could also:
-* Balance out perfectly the classes in the 9 classes model by image augmentation, to obtain better results.
+* Balance out perfectly the classes in the 9 classes model not by image augmentation, but obtaining more original images for the classes that were less represented in this dataset.
 * Utilize more powerful tools like models available like Transfer Learning.
 * Create a function that selects only the images classified incorrectly and runs them through the model again or to another more powerful model (Transfer Learning).
 * Flagging images with uncertain probability.
 Most likely the images that are closer to error are the ones where the prediction is close to 0.5.
 We can select a range from 0.4 to 0.6 where the image instead of being classified gets flagged as an uncertain image and sent through the model again or through a more powerful model.